Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 - `Object`
 - `Symbol` (part of ECMAScript 2015)

 Except `Object` which is a type, everything else is also called "primitive" of the language.
-Every JavaScript type has a corresponding representation that can be used in our code, like strings:
+Every JavaScript type has a corresponding representation which can be used in our code, like strings:

 ```js
 var string = "Hello John";